bediger4000/tree_symmetry/README.md

 ```

 I wrote [code to do that transform](transform.go), just for fun.
+This is the example tree shown in the Wikipedia article:

 ```
 $ ./transform '(1 (2 (5) (6)) (3) (4 (7 (8)(9))))' > x.dot